Section 137 of Bharatiya Nyaya Sanhita (BNS) 2023: Key Provisions and Legal Implications

 What is Section 137 of the Bharatiya Nyaya Sanhita 2023?

-What is considered an unlawful assembly under Section 137?
+What is the difference between kidnapping and abduction under Section 137?

 Online Consultations